 Jetpack needs this file to connect to WordPress.com.
 You have to make two checks here (and both of those should work).

 yourdomain.com/xmlrpc.php.
 This page should return the following message:

 XML-RPC server accepts POST requests only.

 The message should look exactly the same (without any spaces or line breaks).
 Please feel free to compare to this example of a working xmlrpc.php file.

-If you passed that that, enter your site’s URL at the WordPress XML-RPC Validation Service (leave all of the defaults as-is there, and don’t provide any usernames or passwords if prompted).
+If you passed that test, enter your site’s URL at the WordPress XML-RPC Validation Service (leave all of the defaults as-is, and don’t provide any usernames or passwords if prompted).
 If you see “Congratulation!
 Your site passed the first check,” you’re done and have passed the second test as far as we’re concerned.

 xmlrpc.php file in either of the two tests, please contact your hosting provider’s support for assistance.